jparise/gh-cat/README.md

 # gh-cat

-Concatenate and print the contents of files from a remote GitHub repo
+Concatenate and print the contents of files from a remote GitHub repository

 ```
 Usage: gh cat repo path ...